a2zchambers/AgenticSecuritiesResearch/README.md

 ---

-Disclaimer
+## Disclaimer

 This project is for educational and research purposes only.

-Not intended for real trading or investment
+Not intended for real trading or investment.
-No investment advice or guarantees provided
+No investment advice or guarantees provided.
-Creator assumes no liability for financial losses Consult a financial advisor for investment decisions Past performance does not indicate future results
+Creator assumes no liability for financial losses.
+Consult a financial advisor for investment decisions.
+Past performance does not indicate future results.
 By using this software, you agree to use it solely for learning purposes.

 ---